Maghnie/docs/developers/api-documentation/guides-and-tutorials/administration.md

 Now, what permissions do Alice, Bob, and the guests have?

 * Alice has access to all of _NewCo's_ resources, e.g., all projects and datapoints in these projects, __since she is assigned the root _admin_ company role.
-She does not need any specific project role to edit an individual project's meta data as her company role extends to all projects \(think: company roles provide wildcard `*` on projects and datapoints\).
+She does not need any specific project role to edit an individual project's meta data as her company role extends to all projects \(remember: company roles provide wildcard `*`-access on projects and datapoints\).
 * Bob's company role _NewCo/reader_ allows him only access to endpoints that allow reading project's data and metadata but not to change them \(e.g., granting access only to `GET` methods and not to `POST`, `PUT`, or `DELETE`\).
 Since Bob is working in the factory, he is also granted permissions to change datapoints from the factory floor, e.g., write a setpoint for the room temperature, through the project role _NewCo/FactoryFloor/writer._ Since this role is project-scope to the _FactoryFloor_ project, it does not allow writing setpoints on project _Headquarters_.
 * Guests only have rights to read resources, e.g., meta-data and datapoints, of the project _Headquarters,_ but cannot access any other project or company resources.
 {% endhint %}